michelp/glaph/README.md

 Glaph is macro and inline function meta-boilerplate for dealing with GraphBLAS objects.
 Instead of:

+	GrB_Matrix A;
     GrB_TRY(GrB_Matrix_new(&A, GrB_FP64, nrows, ncols));

 In glaph you just do:

-    MNEW(A);

-This is a rather tame example of a glaph macro.
+	GrB_Matrix A;
+    GL_NEW(A);

 It initializes it as a hypersparse matrix with default type FP64.
 It is now ready to use in your program for many cases.
-But lets say you don't want a 10 by 10 boolean matrix instead, do:
+But this is a rather tame example of a glaph macro.
+Lets say instead you want a 10 by 10 boolean matrix:

-    MNEW(A, 10, 10, .type=GrB_BOOL);
+    GL_NEW(A, 10, 10, .type=GrB_BOOL);

 It's the same macro, it's just generic enough to handle various cases including optional types and dimensions provided as keywork arguments.
+How about a new vector?
+Same macro, just pass a vector argument instead.
+In this case it takes only one index argument for the vector
+size:

+	GrB_Vector j;
+    GL_NEW(j);                        // hypersparse FP_64
+    GL_NEW(j, 10, .type=GrB_BOOL);    // size=10 BOOL

 Now, everyone knows C doesn't have keyword arguments.
 Glaph bends reality with some macro and inline function sleigh of hand to make using the C api a lot easier by making many of the optional arguments